James-VT/MS1_Handleigh_Hall/README.md

 ## User Stories

-### A user will want to:
+### A first time user will want to:

 1. Learn what Handleigh Hall is.
+2. Navigate easily through the site to find information.
-2. Learn when they can visit the site.
+3. Learn when they can visit the site.
-3. Learn how to get to the site.
+4. Learn how to get to the site.
-4. Learn how to arrange a visit to the site.
+5. Learn how to arrange a visit to the site.

+### A returning user will want to:

+6. Give feedback after a visit to the property.
+7. Learn about how they can contribute toi the site financially.
+8. Learn about how to inquire about volunteering opportunities at the site.

 ## Site Owner Stories

 ### A site owner will want to:

-5. Generate revenue through ticket sales.
+6. Generate revenue through ticket sales.
-6. Relay information to visitors on how to get there.
+7. Relay information to visitors on how to get there.
-7. Generate revenue by relaying information about the food and beverage outlet on site.
+8. Generate revenue by relaying information about the food and beverage outlet on site.
-8. Drive up engagement with the public via social media and direct feedback.
+9. Drive up engagement with the public via social media and direct feedback.
-9. Generate donations to the charity that runs Handleigh Hall.
+10. Generate donations to the charity that runs Handleigh Hall.
-10. Draw in interested volunteers.
+11. Draw in interested volunteers.

 As part of the planning for this project, I have run through the stages of User Experience Design, as proposed by [Jesse James Garrett.](https://en.wikipedia.org/wiki/Jesse_James_Garrett)